ooples/pine_script_docs/source/language/Script_structure.rst

 - :ref:`Variable declarations <PageExpressionsDeclarationsStatements_VariableDeclaration>`
 - :ref:`Function declarations <PageUserDefinedFunctions_DeclaringFunctions>`
-- Functions calls (see :ref:`how to call built-in functions <PageBuiltInFunctions_CallingBuiltInFunctions>`, :ref:`how to call user-defined functions <PageUserDefinedFunctions_CallingUserDefinedFunctions>`
-  and :ref:`how to call library functions <PageLibraries_UsingALibrary>`
+- Functions calls (see :ref:`how to call built-in functions <PageBuiltInFunctions_CallingBuiltInFunctions>`, :ref:`how to call user-defined functions <PageUserDefinedFunctions>` and :ref:`how to call library functions <PageLibraries_UsingALibrary>`